🔧 Panasonic Air Conditioner Specialists across Melbourne

 Panasonic AC Not Cooling Properly

-When a Panasonic air conditioner runs but the room stays warm, the cause needs to be identified before any repair work begins.
-A return air filter that has not been cleaned in many months can restrict airflow so severely that the evaporator coil freezes over, stopping heat exchange entirely.
+When a Panasonic air conditioner runs but the room stays warm, identify the cause before any repair work begins.
+A return air filter not cleaned in many months can restrict airflow so severely that the evaporator coil freezes over, stopping heat exchange entirely.
 Low refrigerant reduces cooling capacity gradually in a way that is difficult to notice until the gap between set temperature and actual room temperature becomes significant.
 A fouled outdoor condenser coil prevents the system from rejecting heat, which has the same effect as low refrigerant from the perspective of the room occupant.

 Each of these causes requires a different corrective action, which is why systematic diagnosis is essential.
 A Panasonic AC technician who defaults to a refrigerant recharge without testing airflow, coil condition, and refrigerant pressure first may fix the symptom temporarily while leaving the actual cause unaddressed.